“Which counties are the best for finding land deals?”

 - Can you find current tax information on each parcel (taxes owed, tax paid, etc)?

-In my experience – it seems like no two counties ever use the exact same system.
-Often times the information is there, but it isn't easy to find (and/or it isn't user-friendly to use) – which can make things a bit more tricky.
-Nevertheless, if you're serious about working in any particular county, it's definitely worth your time and effort to learn the county's website and figure out what kind of information you do (and don't) have at your disposal.
+In my experience, no two counties ever use the same system.
+Often, the information is there, but it isn't easy to find (and/or it isn't user-friendly) – which can make things a bit more tricky.
+Nevertheless, if you're serious about working in any particular county, it's worth your time and effort to learn the county's website and figure out what kind of information you do (and don't) have at your disposal.

 How easy is the county to communicate with?

 This essentially boils down to “human relations” – but it does count for something.
 Most of the time, you'll get a feel for this if/when you call the County Treasurer (aka – Tax Collector) to order a tax delinquent list.

 As you're talking to them on the phone, take note of a few things: